SuperOfficeDocs/superoffice-docs/docs/company/interests.md

 ---
 title: interests
+uid: company-interests
 description: Interests are stored on contacts and persons
 author: Bergfrid Skaara Dias
-so.date: 11.04.2021
+so.date: 02.21.2022
 keywords: interest, contact, company, person, contactinterest, ContInt so.topic: concept
-# so.envir:
-# so.client:
 ---

 # Interests

 ![Interest tab on Contact card -screenshot][img1]

-Interests are stored on contacts and persons - there are 2 separate sets of interests and a separate set of link tables.
+Interests are stored on contacts and persons - there are two separate sets of interests and a separate set of link tables.

 ![InterestLinkTable diagram][img2]

 The link table (`contactinterest`) allows a single contact to have zero or more interests checked off.

-The `ContInt` table is an MDO table, so interests can be grouped and organized under headings.
+The `ContInt` table is an **MDO table**, so interests can be grouped and organized under headings.
 The position under a heading does not matter to the linkage to a contact.

 ```SQL
 SELECT * FROM contint